NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

+image exposure, :math:`A(x, y)` is the per-pixel normalized albedo, :math:`R_k(\phi(x, y))` is the reflectance computed from the terrain for :math:`k`-th image, :math:`\left\|\nabla^2 \phi(x, y) \right\|^2` is the sum of squares of all second-order partial derivatives of :math:`\phi`.

+The term :math:`H_k` is the atmospheric haze, which is assumed to be zero for the Moon but is modeled for Earth (:numref:`sfs_earth`).

-image exposure, :math:`A(x, y)` is the per-pixel normalized albedo, :math:`R_k(\phi(x, y))` is the reflectance computed from the terrain for :math:`k`-th image, :math:`\left\|\nabla^2 \phi(x, y) \right\|^2` is the sum of squares of all second-order partial derivatives of :math:`\phi`, :math:`\mu > 0` is a smoothness weight, and :math:`\lambda > 0` determines how close we should stay to the input terrain :math:`\phi_0` (smaller :math:`\mu` will show more detail but may introduce some artifacts, and smaller :math:`\lambda` may allow for more flexibility in optimization but the terrain may move too far from the input).
+The value :math:`\mu > 0` is a smoothness weight, and :math:`\lambda > 0`
+determines how close we should stay to the input terrain :math:`\phi_0` (smaller :math:`\mu` will show more detail but may introduce some artifacts, and smaller :math:`\lambda` may allow for more flexibility in optimization but the terrain may move too far from the input).

 We use either the regular Lambertian reflectance model, or the Lunar-Lambertian model :cite:`mcewen1991photometric`, more